godotengine/godot-docs/tutorials/xr/xr_action_map.rst

   * ``On Haptic`` lets us define a haptic output that is automatically activated when an action becomes pressed.
-  * ``Off Haptic`` lets us define a haptic output that is automatically activated when a action is released.
+  * ``Off Haptic`` lets us define a haptic output that is automatically activated when an action is released.

 Binding modifiers on individual bindings